Carlos Ramos (umpire): 2018 US Open

 Williams was fined $17,000 for the violations.
 After the match Williams accused Ramos of sexism by claiming that men were not penalized in the same manner for the same conduct she was accused of.
-While Williams' claim was backed by the WTA and Billie Jean King, Williams' behavior was criticized by the US Open (which issued the $17,000 fine), and the International Tennis Federation (ITF) who also defended Ramos' integrity.
-The ITF further stated that Ramos' "decisions were in accordance" with the Grand Slam Rulebook Code of Conduct which players agree to adhere to—specifically Article III: Rule P of the Grand Slam Rulebook which forbids players from making a verbal remark towards an official that "implies dishonesty", such as "liar" and "thief".
+While Williams' claim was backed by the WTA and Billie Jean King, Williams' behavior was criticized by the US Open (which issued the $17,000 fine) and the International Tennis Federation (ITF), which also defended Ramos' integrity.
+The ITF stated that Ramos' "decisions were in accordance" with the Grand Slam Rulebook Code of Conduct in which players agree to adhere—specifically Article III: Rule P of the Grand Slam Rulebook which forbids players from making a verbal remark towards an official that "implies dishonesty", such as "liar" and "thief".

 Martina Navratilova provided a complex analysis of the incident, largely critical of Williams' outburst, but not dismissive of the possibility of a general double standard in tennis.
 Some observers noted that Williams as a player should have been experienced enough not to lose control of her emotions as she was well aware of the potential for a third violation.
 In pointing out that sexism was not an issue, contemporary top male players have been careful not to abuse officials despite disagreeing with the umpire's assessment of an infraction, and post-match have generally been apologetic for their on-court behavior and accepting of the penalty.
 Stuart Fraser supported Carlos Ramos as "one of the few umpires not afraid to call a rules violation against the top players when it is due.
 It is his colleagues who are letting him down with their inaction, which then leads to situations like this in which players feel they are receiving unfair treatment.”
 There was also criticism that Williams was acting like a diva "bigger than her sport".